 Be Prepared for Your Patients and Communities When They Need You Most

 Responding to emergencies with precision and proficiency is a hallmark of Texas hospitals’ work.
 Whether it is an impending hurricane along the Texas coast or a pandemic outbreak, Texas hospitals and public health officials work hard to ensure preparedness and safety for all unforeseen emergencies.
-To help Texas hospitals provide uninterrupted care to the patients and communities they serve, the Texas Hospital Association has curated the following resources to assist hospitals navigate emergency situations.
+To help Texas hospitals provide uninterrupted care to the patients and communities they serve, the Texas Hospital Association has curated the following resources to assist hospitals in navigating emergency situations.

 COVID-19 Resources for Texas Hospitals